GoogleChrome/developer.chrome.com/site/en/blog/webauthn/index.md

 credential type called `PublicKeyCredential`.
 WebAuthn abstracts the communication between the browser and an authenticator and allows a user to:

-1. Create and register a public key credential for a website
+1. Create and register a public key credential for a website.
-1. Authenticate to a website by proving possession of the corresponding private key
+1. Authenticate to a website by proving possession of the corresponding private key.

 Authenticators are devices that can generate private/public key pairs and gather consent.
 Consent for signing can be granted with a simple tap, a successful